How Much Bandwidth is Needed for VoIP?

 Quality of Service and VoIP Phone Systems

+As mentioned earlier, you need to make sure you have sufficient bandwidth to make high-quality VoIP calls.
+If you feel as if the quality of your calls is lacking, you can adjust your quality of service settings on your router.
 Most routers allow you to prioritize voice calls on your data network, which prevents other applications from affecting the call quality.
 If you’re not sure whether your router has this capability, contact your Internet Service Provider for more information.

 Bandwidth and High Quality VoIP Calls